AnselmoGPP/Apps/Sudoku_checker/README.md

 - Each row contains no duplicate digits
 - Each column contains no duplicate digits
-- Each 3 x 3 sub-grid contains no duplicate digits (there are 9 sub-grids) For this challenge, you will be given a 9 x 9 Sudoku board where every cell is populated with a digit from 1 to 9.
+- Each 3 x 3 sub-grid contains no duplicate digits (there are 9 sub-grids) A Sudoku board has 9 x 9 cells, each populated with a digit from 1 to 9.
 For a 9 x 9 board, there are 9 sub-grids, each 3 x 3 in size.
-Write a program that determines whether each input board is valid.
+This program determines whether each input board is valid.

 Input:
 Your program should read lines from standard input.
 Each line contains a comma delimited list of